Laying Our Flooring

 Fitting the foam insulation was super simple.
-We just cut it to the width of the van, about 70 inches, and then we cut out sections for the pillars in the walls and around the space that we left for our step.
+We just cut it to the width of the van, about 70 inches, and then we cut out sections for the pillars in the walls and around the space that we left for our step using a utility knife.
 (Check out Insulating Our Van for more information on the insulation in our floor and the rest of the van.)

 We screwed the plywood underlayment to the plywood subfloor and our step storage through the layer insulation.
-We used 1-1/4-inch countersunk wood screws to attach the underlayment to keep a smooth surface to lay our vinyl flooring on.
+We used 1-1/4-inch countersunk wood screws to attach the underlayment to keep a smooth surface on which to lay our vinyl flooring.

 Adding a Vinyl Floor

 Vinyl is a great choice for van living.
 It's a cheap and fairly durable surface that is super flexible.
 While click-in laminate planks can give a slightly more realist wood floor look, water can seep in between the planks.
 We got some extra vinyl sheet flooring for free in an attractive dark wood floor pattern.

 Prior to screwing in our plywood floor we brought it indoors and used it as a template to cut our vinyl floor.
 Our vinyl floor has a "hardwood" pattern, so we lined the plywood underlayment up with one of the planks to ensure that the pattern was straight on our floor.

 Once we had the vinyl sheet lined up where we wanted it, we slid a board underneath the edge to protect the floor of the house.
 Then we cut around the perimeter using a utility knife.